 The Every Woman Southeast Coalition discusses in their webinar, “Who’s Making the Decision?”: Strategies for a Client-Centered Reproductive Life Plan, ways to identify reproductive life plan questions that clarify pregnancy intention, strategies for shared decision making, as well as ethical challenges and potential bias that could influence consumer-provider communication.

-Another approach for helping women (couples) frame their reproductive life plan is available on the CDC website here.
+Another approach for helping people frame their reproductive life plan, based on previous CDC guidance is available here.
 The link provides a PDF document that is appropriate for staff education and can be posted as a reminder of the questions and the directions to take based on patient responses.
 In summary, the CDC approach recommends this series of queries:

 Do you plan to have any (more) children at any time in your future? (open-ended and allows branching to yes, no and “not sure”)